vokegpu/ekg-ui-library/CONTRIBUTING.md

 // pointers start with prefix p_*
 int32_t *p_int {};

-// also always use intialization-list implicit {}
+// also always use initialization-list implicit {}
 int32_t number {5};

-// always use cpp keywords for prevent implicit cast and other behaviours static_cast<t>
+// always use cpp keywords for prevent implicit cast and other behaviors static_cast<t>

 // ifndef, no pragma once